GarthDB/prusa-rpi0-hq-cam/BASIC_SETUP.md

 - Use app like "Fing" (iOS/Android) or "Angry IP Scanner" (desktop)
 - Scan your network for new Raspberry Pi devices

-### 2.3 Connect via SSH
+### 2.3 Connect via SSH (Your First Access!)

+**This is it - connecting to your Pi without any monitor!**

-From your computer's terminal:
+From your computer's terminal/command prompt:

 ```bash
 # Using hostname (easier)